 #35- Zion National Park (Utah)

 In southwestern Utah, there is a national park established in 1919.
-Zion Canyon is the main feature of Zion National Park that it’s tan and red-colored walls deteriorated by the Virgin River.
-The unique geography of Zion national forest and its amazing animals and plant species attract a significant number of visitors.
-May, October, April, and September are the pleasant months to go to Zion National Park.
+Zion Canyon is the main feature of Zion National Park in that its tan and red-colored walls deteriorated by the Virgin River.
+The unique geography of Zion wild park and its amazing animals and plant species attract a significant number of visitors.
+May, October, April, and September are pleasant months to go to Zion National Park.